RenaSchott/Project4-BoardGameReview/README.md

     - Cloudinary
         - was used to serve static media files
     - Validator W3
+        - was used to validate the HTML
+    - Validator W3C
+        - was used to validate the CSS
+    - JSHint
-        - was used to validate the html
+        - was used to validate the JavaScript
     - CI Python Linter
         - was used for finding errors
     - Languagetool